auth0/docs/articles/quickstart/native/react-native/interactive.md

 <!-- markdownlint-disable MD002 MD012 MD041 -->

+This Quickstart is for the React Native framework.
+To integrate Auth0 into your Expo application, please refer to the [Expo Quickstart](https://auth0.com/docs/quickstart/native/react-native-expo/interactive)

 ## Configure Auth0 {{{ data-action=configure }}}

-To use Auth0 services, you need to have an application set up in the Auth0 Dashboard.
+To use Auth0 services, you must have an application set up in the Auth0 Dashboard.
 The Auth0 application is where you will configure authentication in your project.

 ### Configure an application